Unleashing Tween Halloween Magic: Crafting the Ultimate Spooktacular Bash For Pre-Teens & Middle School-Aged Children

-Depending on what your tween loves, there are so many ways you can plan a Halloween treasure hunt.
+Depending on what your tween loves, you can plan a Halloween treasure hunt in so many ways.
 You can turn the treasure hunt into a torchlight Halloween hunt or Halloween egg or pumpkin hunt.
-So, let’s talk about how to play a torchlight treasure hunt.
+So, let’s talk about how to play a torchlight scavenger hunt game.

-To play this game, you can wrap sweets in tissue paper or cellophane.
+You can wrap sweets in tissue paper or cellophane to play this game.
 You could coat the wraps with glow-in-dark paint or stickers and hide them around the house or in your garden.
-When it’s time to play, hand each of your guests a spotlight and a basket or bag, switch off the lights or put them in dim if playing indoors so the race can begin.
+When it’s time to play, hand each of your guests a spotlight and a basket or bag, switch off the lights, or put them in dim if playing indoors so the race can begin.

 You can play it a little differently in the Halloween egg hunt or pumpkin hunt.
 Fill plastic eggs or pumpkins with candy and hide them all around the house or outdoors.
 You can use the early night by letting people search for these in the dark or let them play this game during the day.
 Either way, it will be a fun tween Halloween experience.